If you’re like a lot of B2B teams we speak to, the story goes something like this:

 In the early years at farsiight, we built almost everything around demand capture.

 Google handled most of the heavy lifting.
-Meta was barely touched because it felt too broad.
+Meta was barely touched because we couldn’t nail the audience targeting,.
 And all our campaigns were conversion-optimised because that’s what every performance playbook tells you to do.

 But the more we defined our ICP, the more obvious the issue became which was two-fold: